-Corona Mapping Randomizer, Triplanar, and Normal maps are some common maps used in Corona to create realistic texturing effects for 3D Models.
+Corona Mapping Randomizer, Triplanar, and Normal maps are commonly used in Corona to create realistic texturing effects on 3D Models.
 However, the order in which these maps are combined can greatly affect the final result.
 In this article, we will explore the differences between the correct and the incorrect order of operations.

 Corona Normal, Mapping Randomizer, and Triplanar Maps